Personal Insolvency Arrangements

 Provision for court review

-This review option only applies to mortgages that were in arrears on 1 January 2015, or to mortgages that were in arrears before that and where the borrower entered into an alternative repayment arrangement.
+Where a mortgage lender rejects the borrower’s proposal for a PIA, an application can be made for a court review of that rejection.
+Since 25 June 2021, all mortgages in arrears or the subject to an alternative payment arrangement can seek a court review of the rejection.
+Before 25 June 2021, this review option only applied to mortgages that were in arrears on 1 January 2015, or to mortgages that were in arrears before that and where the borrower entered into an alternative repayment arrangement.

-As part of Abhaile, the national Mortgage Arrears Resolution Service, a new aid and advice scheme for people in serious mortgage arrears covers free legal representation for eligible borrowers in seeking such a court review.
+As part of Abhaile, the national Mortgage Arrears Resolution Service, an aid and advice scheme for people in serious mortgage arrears covers free legal representation for eligible borrowers in seeking such a court review.

 The court will review the application, including any objections made by creditors.
 Subject to meeting certain criteria set out in the legislation, the judge may impose the original PIA proposal on the creditor(s).